thhuyen/Landing-Page-Ceramic/README.md

   - `login.js`
   - `user.js`
   - `cart.js`
-- The same method to make slider / carousel / tabs: I will find all items to find which is display (having active_block).
+- The same method to make slider / carousel / tabs: I will find all items to find an item which has block display (having active_block).
 Then, I remove it and add className='active_block' for current item.

 _**Detail of product (`detail.html`)**_
 - Goal: Display some information about product which is clicked from home.html (price, name, image url) and comments for that product, suggest some related product.